nfdi4plants/nfdi4plants.github.io/src/content/docs/rdm.md

 Data analysis follows the (often automated, batch) data processing stage.
 It consists of exploring your data to identify or understand relationships between variables by applying mathematical formula (or models).
 Steps of the analysis workflow are oftentimes repeated several times to iteratively optimize the workflow for data exploration.
 Your data analysis methods will differ depending on the type of your data (quantitative or qualitative).

 The data analysis part of a project is often considered as central, as you generate new knowledge and information at this stage.
-Due to the relevance of the data analysis stage in research findings, it is essential that your analysis workflow complies with the [FAIR principles][KB-FAIR].
+Due to the relevance of the data analysis stage in research findings, it is essential that your analysis workflow complies with the [FAIR principles][kb-FAIR].
 Precisely, this means that the workflow is reproducible by other researchers and scientists.

 ### Preserving